kunukn/react-collapse/README.md

 ### Custom props

-`Collapse` applies custom props such as transfers `aria-` and `data-` attributes to the component's rendered DOM element.
+`Collapse` applies custom props such as `aria-` and `data-` attributes to the component's rendered DOM element.
 For example this can be used to set the `aria-hidden` attribute:

 ```js
 <Collapse aria-hidden={isOpenState ? "false" : "true"} isOpen={isOpenState}>